exercism/x86-64-assembly/exercises/concept/secrets/.docs/instructions.md

 ## 1. Extract the mask

 The message is encoded in a 16-bit integer.
-However, of those, the 8 higher bits are not actually part of the message, but a mask that needs to be used in the decryption.
+However, of those, the 8 highest bits are not actually part of the message, but a mask that needs to be used in the decryption.

-Implement the `extract_higher_bits` function that takes a 16-bit integer and returns the 8 higher bits of it.
+Implement the `extract_higher_bits` function that takes a 16-bit integer and returns the 8 highest bits of it.

 ```c
 extract_mask(0b1010010011000101)